fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - **Civilopedia**
     - Added explanations for default terrain modifiers in gameplay and Civilopedia.
-    - Corrected historical inaccuracy in Harriet Tubman’s Civilopedia biography.
+    - Corrected historical inaccuracy in Harriet Tubman's Civilopedia biography.
-    - Corrected historical inaccuracy in Hatshepsut’s Civilopedia biography
+    - Corrected historical inaccuracy in Hatshepsut's Civilopedia biography
-    - Corrected historical inaccuracy in Ibn Battuta’s Civilopedia biography.
+    - Corrected historical inaccuracy in Ibn Battuta's Civilopedia biography.
     - Corrected historical inaccuracy in Civilopedia entry for Slinger Unit.
 - **Controller-Specific**
     - Resources are no longer highlighted pink when using the D-pad to place a Building during gameplay.